Medical-Fitness Technician

 Personal Lifestyle Approach

-Fortunately, overweight and obesity (reflecting a state of de-conditioning or unfitness) and their related health risks are reversible using proven lifestyle approaches that are safe and effective.
-Using the latest lifestyle strategies in nutrition and exercise, overweight/obese individuals can lose 0.5-1.0 pound of fat per week and keep it off (depending on the amount of excess fat that they have to lose).
+Fortunately, overweight and obesity (reflecting a state of de-conditioning or unfitness) and the related health risks are reversible using proven lifestyle therapies that are safe and effective.
+Using personalized, self-directed strategies in nutrition and exercise, overweight and obese individuals can lose 2% of their excess weight per month and keep it off.

-Although getting regular exercise is powerful medicine by itself, it is also critically important to make sure that what and how much your clients are eating follow healthy nutritional guidelines for supporting safe and permanent fat loss, as well.
+Although getting regular exercise is powerful medicine by itself, it is also critically important to make sure that what and how much your client is eating follows healthy nutritional guidelines for supporting safe and permanent fat loss, as well as muscle retention and development.

-A healthy weight (without too much fat and with enough muscle) is the key to wellness, but you can’t get it from a "diet," or a pill, or a surgery, because it’s a Lifestyle!
-All those fad diets and medical treatments fail to include the fitness factor for weight management.
+A healthy weight (without too much fat and with enough muscle) is the key to wellness, but you can not achieve and maintain it from a fad diet, pill, injection, or surgery, because it’s a Lifestyle!
+All extreme diets and medical treatments fail to include the essential fitness factor for healthy weight loss and maintenance.

-If the client has a validated BMI over 30, starting an exercise program "to lose the weight" may be more difficult and less safe and effective for them, as compared to unfit or de-conditioned individuals with lower BMI's.
-The client may want to focus their efforts on nutrition-based fat-loss and lighter "aerobic" physical activities (walking) before engaging in "muscle-building" exercises.
+If your client has a validated BMI over 30, starting an exercise program "to lose the weight" may be more difficult and less safe and effective for them, as compared to unfit or de-conditioned individuals with lower BMI's.
+Your best approach is to help your client focus their efforts on nutrition-based fat-loss and lighter "aerobic" physical activities (walking) before engaging in "muscle-building" exercises.

-Certified Medical-Fitness Technicians should refer their clients to a certified Medical-Nutrition Technician if nutritionally based weight-reduction support services are indicated for the client's health and fitness goals.
+As a Certified Medical-Fitness Technician, you should refer your clients to a certified Medical-Nutrition Technician when nutritionally based weight-loss education and support services are indicated for the client's health and fitness goals.
+(Or, you can get certified as a Medical-Nutrition Technician yourself!)

-Although getting regular exercise is powerful medicine by itself, it is also critically important to make sure that what and how much your clients are eating follow healthy nutritional guidelines for supporting safe and permanent fat loss, as well.
+Although getting regular exercise is powerful medicine by itself, it is also critically important to make sure that what and how much your client is eating follows healthy nutritional guidelines for supporting safe and permanent fat loss, as well as muscle retention and development.

-A healthy weight (without too much fat and with enough muscle) is the key to wellness, but you can’t get it from a "diet," or a pill, or a surgery, because it’s a Lifestyle!
-All those fad diets and medical treatments fail to include the fitness factor for weight management.
+A healthy weight (without too much fat and with enough muscle) is the key to wellness, but you can not achieve and maintain it from a fad diet, pill, injection, or surgery, because it’s a Lifestyle!
+All extreme diets and medical treatments fail to include the essential fitness factor for healthy weight loss and maintenance.

-If the client has a validated BMI over 30, starting an exercise program "to lose the weight" may be more difficult and less safe and effective for them, as compared to unfit or de-conditioned individuals with lower BMI's.
-The client may want to focus their efforts on nutrition-based fat-loss and lighter "aerobic" physical activities (walking) before engaging in "muscle-building" exercises.
+If your client has a validated BMI over 30, starting an exercise program "to lose the weight" may be more difficult and less safe and effective for them, as compared to unfit or de-conditioned individuals with lower BMI's.
+Your best approach is to help your client focus their efforts on nutrition-based fat-loss and lighter "aerobic" physical activities (walking) before engaging in "muscle-building" exercises.

-Certified Medical-Fitness Technicians should refer their clients to a certified Medical-Nutrition Technician if nutritionally based weight-reduction support services are indicated for the client's health and fitness goals.
+As a Certified Medical-Fitness Technician, you should refer your clients to a certified Medical-Nutrition Technician when nutritionally based weight-loss education and support services are indicated for the client's health and fitness goals.
+(Or, you can get certified as a Medical-Nutrition Technician yourself!)